jasonrogena/ma3map-client_android/README.md

 ## LICENSE

 This code is released under the [GNU Affero General Public License version 3](http://www.gnu.org/licenses/agpl-3.0.html).
 Please see the file LICENSE.md for details.

+## Download

+You can download the signed Android apk from [here](https://github.com/ma3map/ma3map-client_android/blob/master/app/build/outputs/apk/app-release.apk).
+Please note that this project is still under development and should be considered pre-alpha.
+The application currently only works on devices that run Android 5.0.1 and newer.
+Support for other versions of Android coming very soon!